tayruxin/tp/docs/DeveloperGuide.md

 The color of the `FlowPane` is determined by the priority of the company.
 Red is used to indicate high priority, orange is used to indicate medium priority and green is used to indicate low priority.

-As for the other information, FMXL labels are used to display the information.
+As for the other information, FXML labels are used to display the information.
 Within the constructor of `CompanyDetailCard`, the respective FXML labels are set with the information of the company.

 To display the details in 3 different boxes, `CompanyDetailCard.fxml` is divided into 3 sections with each section being a `VBox`.
 The 3 `VBox` are then added into a `HBox` to display the details in 3 different boxes.

 As for `CompanyDetailPanel`, there is an inner class `CompanyDetailViewCell` which extends `ListCell<Company>`.
-This class setGraphics to the `CompanyDetailCard` by constructing a new `CompanyDetailCard` with the company details of the company.
+This class sets the graphics to the `CompanyDetailCard` by constructing a new `CompanyDetailCard` with the company details of the company.

 #### 4.1.2 Design Considerations